OZEV eligible Solar compatible

 Buying Outright Vs Pod Drive

-Pod Drive lets you spread the cost, similar to finance.
+Pod Drive lets you spread the cost, currently from £40 a month over three years plus a £99 one-off fee, and it extends the warranty to 5 years.
 It is handy if you do not want to pay everything upfront.

 Buying outright is simpler if you want full control from day one.
 When comparing, factor in install extras, running costs, and any finance terms.